Chapter 2: Earth Materials

 - Since ophiolites are signatures of previous ocean basins, what happened to all of the oceanic crust that was once between these two continental tectonic plates?

-- Some geoscientists suggest that we use the term suture zone to describe where these occur during continent-continent convergence.
+- Critical Thinking: Some geoscientists suggest using the term suture zone to describe where ophiolites occur during continent-continent convergence.
 Looking at the map, do you think this term is appropriate for the Himalayan Mountains.
 Explain your answer.

-In southern Alaska, there is a sequence of metamorphic rocks called the Chugach Metamorphic Complex (Figure 2.28).
+There is a sequence of metamorphic rocks in southern Alaska called the Chugach Metamorphic Complex (Figure 2.28).
 In one area along the Tana River, you can walk upstream from phyllite to gneiss.
 However, to determine the metamorphic conditions, you need to identify the mineral assemblages.
-A team of geologists worked along this river for three summers and mapped the distribution of metamorphic minerals as well as the deformation, textural and geochronological history.
+A team of geologists worked along this river for three summers and mapped the distribution of metamorphic minerals and the deformation, textural, and geochronological history.
 The outcrops occur where a river along a glacier eroded away the glacial sediments and exposed the bedrock.
-The protoliths for these rocks were graywacke deposited in an accretionary prism during the Late Cretaceous.
-Now that you have the geologic history for this region, try to interpret the metamorphic pattern shown in Figure 2.28
+The protoliths for these rocks are graywacke deposited in an during the Late Cretaceous.
+Now that you have the geologic history for this region try to interpret the metamorphic pattern shown in Figure 2.28.

 - Do the textural boundaries between phyllite, schist, and gneiss correspond to mineralogical changes?
 If not, why do you suppose they are different?

-- Is this a medium- or low-pressure terrane?
+- Is this a medium- or low-pressure terrane (consider Figure 2.21)?
 Did it form as a contact aureole or regional metamorphism?

-- Using a graph of metamorphic temperatures, what is the temperature range from north to south along the Tana River?
+- Using a graph of metamorphic temperatures in Figure 2.20, what is the difference in temperature from north to south along the Tana River?

 - How does the horizontal geothermal gradient compare with vertical geothermal gradients in stable continental crust?